bohdan-financer/Financer/SETUP.md

 Backups will now run automatically every day at 3:00 AM UTC.

+### Important Notes:

+- **Backups include documents only** (not image files)
+- Image references are preserved, images remain on Sanity CDN
+- Backup time: ~2 minutes per market (fast!)
+- Archive size: typically < 10 MB per market

+**Want to include images?** See `BACKUP_WITH_ASSETS.md` for instructions.
+- Note: Including assets increases backup time to 30+ minutes per market
+- Total workflow time would be 2-3 hours for all markets

 ---

 ## 📝 How to Add a New Market Later?